catalyst-cloud/catalystcloud-docs/source/sdks-and-toolkits/linux-mac-cli.rst

 ##################################
-The CLI using Linux or Mac systems
+Linux or Mac OS
 ##################################

 .. _installing_cli_os:
+.. _command-line-interface:

 *****************************
 Installation on Linux and Mac